Bathroom Cleaning

 The Importance of Routine Bathroom Cleaning

 Many types of harmful bacteria can be found lingering in your bathroom.
-Streptococcus, E. coli, and salmonella are only a few of the dozens of illness-causing bacteria you can find here.
-Cleaning your bathroom regularly, along with routine handwashing, can prevent bacteria from hanging around and spreading.
+Streptococcus, E. coli, and salmonella are only a few of the dozens of illness-causing bacteria you can find here

 Gather Your Bathroom Cleaning Supplies

-Most bathroom surfaces are easy to clean.
-But you must ensure you have appropriate supplies to keep your room sparkling clean and fresh.
+Most surfaces are easy to clean.
+But you must ensure you have appropriate supplies to keep a sparkling fresh and clean bathroom.

 You’ll need these supplies to get the job done properly: